awslabs/mountpoint-s3/doc/CONFIGURATION.md

 }
 ```

-Directory bucket, or S3 Express One Zone storage class in other words, has different authentication mechanism from general purpose buckets.
-The policy `s3:*` doesn't apply to directory buckets, you will need `s3express:CreateSession` policy in order to access them.
+Directory buckets, introduced with the S3 Express One Zone storage class, use a different authentication mechanism from general purpose buckets.
+Instead of using `s3:*` actions, you should allow the `s3express:CreateSession` action.
 Here is an example of least-privilege policy document.

 ```
 {